DivyashreeGanesh/may2023/README.md

 # may2023

-Tis is our first change from the github.
+This is our first change from the github.

+This is our second change.